su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 INITIAL_MODES = {0:-0.1061,1:-0.1657}
 ```

-The modes are coupled, thus appropriate initial conditions for both can be obtained from the mode amplitude at the master node.
+The modes are coupled.
+Thus, appropriate initial conditions, to obtain 5 degrees of pitch and no plunge, must be obtained from the mode amplitudes at the master node.

 #### Configuration File for the interface